sethwv/game-thumbs/docs/docker.md

 }
 ```

+**How merging works:**
+- Your custom teams/leagues are merged with the built-in data
+- For teams that exist in both, aliases are combined (duplicates removed)
+- Your override values take precedence over built-in values
+- You only need to include what you want to customize

-See the [Team Matching](team-matching.html) documentation for complete details on the file structure and all available options.
+See the [Team Matching](team-matching.html) and [Customization](customization.html) documentation for complete details.

 ### Persistent Logs